Learning-to-Defer with Expert-Conditional Advice: Experiments

 \subsection{FEVER setup}

 \paragraph{Task, experts, and advice.} We use the FEVER fact-verification benchmark~\citep{thorne2018fever}.
 The expert pool contains Qwen3-4B-Instruct, Qwen3-8B~\citep{qwen3}, and DeBERTa-v3-large~\citep{he2021debertav3}, with consultation costs $\beta=(0.03,0.05,0.04)$.
 Advice consists of retrieved evidence.
 The five actions are no retrieval, BM25 top-$1$, top-$3$, top-$5$, and a query-reformulation pipeline produced by Qwen2.5-1.5B.
-The base advice costs are $\gamma^{\mathrm{base}}=(0,0.015,0.02,0.03,0.01)$, and the deployed cost is $\gamma_k=\lambda\gamma_k^{\mathrm{base}}$ for $\lambda \in \{0,0.5,1,2,4,6,8,10\}$.
+The base advice costs are $\gamma^{\mathrm{base}}=(0,0.015,0.02,0.03,0.01)$, and the deployed cost is $\gamma_k=\lambda\gamma_k^{\mathrm{base}}$ for $\lambda \in \{0,0.5,1,2,4,8,10\}$.

-\paragraph{Training protocol and baselines.} For every training example and every executed pair $(j,k)$, we precompute the expert prediction and the realized cost $c_{j,k}(x,a,y)=\mathbf{1}\{e_j(x,\widetilde a^{(k)})\neq y\}+\beta_j+\gamma_k$.
-The composite scorer is an MLP trained with AdamW; full architecture and hyperparameter details are in Appendix~\ref{app:exp_details}.
-We evaluate the empirical validation average of $\mathcal{E}_{\ell_{\mathrm{def\text{-}adv}}}(\pi)$.
+\paragraph{Training protocol and baselines.} We evaluate the empirical validation average of $\mathcal{E}_{\ell_{\mathrm{def\text{-}adv}}}(\pi)$.
 We compare against four baselines, each isolating a different aspect of the decision: (i)~standard L2D \citep{mao2023twostage}, restricted to $k{=}0$, which can route but never acquire advice; (ii)~the best fixed expert--advice pair, an oracle over non-adaptive policies; (iii)~two partial-randomization ablations --- learned expert with random advice, and learned advice with random expert --- that separate the contribution of each decision component; and (iv)~a fully random $(j,k)$ baseline as an uninformed floor.